LukeCarrier/android-governor/README.md

 response data, and the web user interface which the server delivers to browsers.

+The application can be built easily -- just run the Gradle wrapper script:

+    $ ./gradlew

-The web interface is easy to build:
+The web interface is easy to build independently of the overall application -- the dependencies can be fetched like so:

     $ cd app-web
     $ npm install -g bower gulp # you may need sudo here
     $ npm install
     $ bower install

+And subsequent builds are just a call to Gulp away:

+    $ cd app-web
     $ gulp

 You can also watch the web UI for changes, optionally using LiveReload to save